Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: Supersymmetry Breaking at Finite Temperature for the supersymmetric Oscillator with interaction

-We follow the TFD program to introduce temperature in the system, and double the boson and fermion creation and annihilation operators, directly from the Hamiltonian Eq.( \ref{susy oscil with interaction}).
-The statistical average of the Hamiltonian operator is
+From the Hamiltonian Eq.(\ref{susy oscil with interaction}) and using thermal field dynamics, temperature is introduced in the system, doubling the boson and fermion creation and annihilation operators.
+The statistical average of the Hamiltonian is given by its vacuum expectation value in the thermal vacuum.
+The tilde operators are defined in a similar way as the tilde Hamiltonian bellow, where $\widehat{H}$ is the generator of time translation:

-But an elegant way to obtain the results is to use Eq.(\ref{Susy Hamilt}), and the Bogoliubov Transformation that preserves the algebra given in Eq.(\ref{algebra}).
+But an elegant way to obtain the results is to use Eq.(\ref{General model}), and the Bogoliubov transformation that preserves the algebra given in Eq.(\ref{algebra}).
 The Bogoliubov transformations are

 Transforming the supersymmetric oscillator, Eq.(\ref{susy oscil with interaction}), using the Bogoliubov transformation, Eq.(\ref{bogoliubov transf}), we get